Six best cycling backpacks: a buyer’s guide - Cycling Weekly

 The fabric Proviz uses for the entire outer shell of the REFLECT360 comprises millions of tiny reflective beads that bounce back car headlights and make this the most visible piece of cycling kit you’ve ever seen.
 The fabric is also water resistant but not waterproof.

-Inside there’s an organizer with a padded laptop/tablet sleeve and a zipped mesh pocket in this backpack that has a 30 litre capacity.
-There’s a waist strap and a chest strap.
+Inside there’s an organiser with a padded laptop/tablet sleeve and a zipped mesh pocket in this backpack that has a 30 litre capacity.
+There’s a waist strap and a chest strap, too.

 >>>Read our full review here (score 8/10)

-We found the REFLECT360 a little hot in the summer, particularly as there’s a ‘collar’ that joins the straps behind the neck, and we found this also interfered with the back of a helmet when in a road bike position.
+We found the REFLECT360 a little hot in the summer, particularly as there’s a ‘collar’ that joins the straps behind the neck, and we thought that this also interfered with the back of a helmet when in a road bike position.

 It does have fantastic visibility for nighttime commuting, a nice shape and design, but for road cyclists the strap arrangement could be reworked.